Skip to main content

 API Steps

 API steps allow you to make network requests to any endpoint during your test execution.
-These steps are particularly useful for:
+They’re incredibly powerful for creating dynamic, data-driven tests that can fully manage test resources throughout their lifecycle.
+Common use cases:

 • Test Setup: Creating test data, user accounts, or resources before the main test flow